cachs1/blueOptima/README.md

 Deploy an ec2 instance, configure terraform and ansible to work with your aws infrastructure

 ## [Prerequisites]
-- Have your ec2 Bastion host (amazon-linux2) instance
+- Have your ec2 Bastion host (amazon-linux2) instance, open ports 22
 - pem key to access your servers
 - Make Sure that "Access for less secure apps has been turned on" in you Gmail account by following the below link
   LINK: https://myaccount.google.com/lesssecureapps